 How and when to see the Great Conjunction of Jupiter and Saturn in December 2020

-The “great conjunction” of Jupiter and Saturn will occur on December 21, 2020 – the northern hemisphere’s winter solstice.
+2020 – the northern hemisphere’s winter solstice.
 At that time, the two planets will be in the constellation Capricornus, low toward the southwest horizon, and separated by a mere 0.1°.

 This will be the closest Jupiter/Saturn conjunction since the year 1623 CE!
 Jupiter will be at magnitude -2.0, and significantly dimmer Saturn at magnitude +0.6.